jackrieger/core-1-interaction/_lectures/fonts-in-css.md

 }
 ```

+Google sometimes changes how they allow you to access the font.
+If you're ever unsure, check out their [own documentation](https://fonts.google.com/).

 ### Adobe Fonts

 Adobe Fonts requires an Adobe Creative Cloud subscription.
 After selecting fonts, Adobe provides code to include in your HTML: